PA online sports betting now live in 2019

 Valley Forge Race and Sportsbook

-This is another Parx-licensed OTB.
-Again, they have enlarged from horse race betting via simulcast to a complete sports gambling site.
+This is just another Parx-licensed OTB.
+Again, they’ve expanded from horse race betting via simulcast to a full sports gambling site.

 Address: 600 Cresson Avenue, Oaks Corporate Center, Oaks, PA 19456

 Sportsbook Hours: Monday to Friday Noon to 11 p.m., Sat 10 a.m. — Midnight, Sun 10 a.m. to 11 p.m.